amunategui/amunategui.github.io/_posts/2015-06-12-idea-to-pitch.md

 image: idea-to-pitch/flask.png
 ---

-The idea behind this walkthrough is to demonstrate how easy it is to transform an idea into a web application.
-This is for those that want to quickly pitch their application to the world without getting bogged down by technical details.
-This is for the weekend warrior.
-If the application is a success, people with real skills will be brought in to do the job right, in the meantime we want it fast, cheap and easy.
-We'll use Python, Flask, and Amazon Cloud Services EC2.

-I will present a project idea, use <b>Python</b> to execute it, create an <b>AWS EC2</b> instance with <a href='http://flask.pocoo.org' target='_blank'>Flask</a> to host it.
+In this project, I will take a project idea, use <b>Python</b> to execute it, create an <b>AWS EC2</b> instance and use <b><a href='http://flask.pocoo.org' target='_blank'>Flask</a></b> to host it.
 Even though everything here is relatively simple, there is a lot of steps and you don’t want to miss any of them - take you time, have fun, when in doubt start again, and, most importantly, think about the possibilities!

 <BR><BR>
 **Pagiarism Defender - A Python Application**